fbpx

 A direct way of affecting a feeling

 What if our bothersome feelings are justified?
 What if they are not a result of misleading associations or inadequate interpretations and expectations?
 This is entirely possible.
 To use the above example, your friend perhaps did intend to hurt you.
 In such cases, the best we can do is accept, come to terms with what happened and allow a natural healing process to take place.
 A negative feeling will not become a positive one but, in time, it will become more distant.
-If this is not enough and you would like to do more about how you feel, you can try the following exercise:
+However, if you are stuck with some old feeling you may need to do a bit more.
+This exercise may help:

 Focusing on feeling: try to move your focus from the situation to the feeling itself.
 Imagine what it would look like.
 Give your feeling a shape and colour.
-Where is it within your body?
+Where does it feel?
 Is it in your tummy, in your chest, in your throat, in your head?
-Is that part of your body tense?
-If it is, relax it.
-Does your feeling move when you relax?
-If it does, let it go or come out (if it moves to another part of the body, repeat the above).
-If it doesn’t move and you would like to feel differently, try slowly and gently to change its shape, colour or its position, so that it reflects more the way you would like to feel.
-Then, approach the related situation with that new feeling.
+If that part of your body is tense, relax it fully.
+If your feeling moves to another part of the body, relax that part too.
+It may eventually come out and dissipate.
+If it doesn’t move and you would like to feel differently, try slowly and gently to change its shape and colour, so that it reflects more the way you would like to feel.
+Then, approach the trigger in your mind with that new feeling.

 Copyright